SteeltoeOSS/Documentation/api/v4/security/sso-open-id.md

-# Single Sign-on with OpenID Connect
+# Single Sign-On with OpenID Connect

-Single Sign-on with OpenID Connect helps you use a [UAA Server](https://github.com/cloudfoundry/uaa) or [Single-Sign-on for VMware Tanzu](https://docs.vmware.com/en/Single-Sign-On-for-VMware-Tanzu-Application-Service/index.html) for authentication and authorization in ASP.NET Core applications.
+This provider helps you use a [UAA Server](https://github.com/cloudfoundry/uaa) or [Single Sign-On for VMware Tanzu](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/single-sign-on-for-tanzu/1-16/sso-tanzu/index.html) for authentication and authorization using OpenID Connect in ASP.NET Core applications.

+The [Steeltoe Security samples](https://github.com/SteeltoeOSS/Samples/blob/latest/Security/src/AuthClient/README.md) can help you understand how to use this library.
+Another reference application is the [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/blob/latest/FreddysBBQ) sample, which is a polyglot microservices-based sample showing interoperability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services, and using Spring Cloud Services.

+General understanding of OpenID Connect is beyond the scope of this document, many other sources exist online (for example, see [OpenID](https://openid.net/developers/how-connect-works/)).

 ## Usage